tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/含 UI 集成方案/视频互动直播/集成 TUIPusher&TUIPlayer (Web)_intl_en.md

 #### Step 2.
 Obtain the key and activate TRTC
 1. On the [overview page](https://console.cloud.tencent.com/im), click the application created to go to the **Basic Configuration** page.
 In the **Basic Information** section, click **Display key**, and copy and save the key.
 ![](https://qcloudimg.tencent-cloud.cn/raw/f211f03fdb78d548aba80fcdd67219a8.png)
->!
-Please store the key information properly to prevent disclosure.
+<dx-alert infotype="notice">Please store the key information properly to prevent disclosure.</dx-alert>
 2. On the **Basic Configuration** page, activate TRTC.
 ![](https://qcloudimg.tencent-cloud.cn/raw/a202eda15b427b9c24cd4290a79243a7.png)
 :::